iGovDirect/Security-Review/README.md

 ### Physical Access
 But if u can get physical access with the target pc , mayb u can do a dns spoof for a gmail or the target site..
 N ur target will hardly know whats going on,,,, so my advice is that brut force should always b last option

+### SMS-AUTH
+It could be an optional feature to allow SMS-AUTH as a second level auth instead of an installed token to protect the account from bots.